 World Heritage Sites in Costa Rica

-This conservation area in northwestern Costa Rica contains a mosaic of diverse ecosystems from the Pacific shores to the lowland rain forests in the Caribbean basin.
-It is comprised of four contiguous protected areas, containing important terrestrial and marine-coastal environments and key habitats.
+The Guanacaste Conservation Area in northwestern Costa Rica contains a mosaic of diverse ecosystems, from the Pacific shores to lowland Caribbean rainforests.
+It comprises four contiguous protected areas containing critical terrestrial and marine-coastal environments and key habitats.

-Los Katíos National Park has great biological wealth and holds a privileged role in the South American continent's biogeographical history.
-An exceptional biological diversity is found in the park, which is home to many threatened animal species as well as many endemic plants.
+Los Katíos National Park, located in northwest Colombia, has great biological wealth and holds a privileged role in the South American continent's biogeographical history.
+An exceptional biological diversity is found in the park, home to many threatened animal species and endemic plants.